katrinafyi/comp4403-notes/Static Semantics.md

+---
-# PL0 Static Semantics Cheat Sheet
+title: PL0 Static Semantics Cheat Sheet
+author: Kenton Lam
+date: Friday July 3, 2020
+---

 A quick reference on static semantics of the PL0 programming language.
 This is meant to be read alongside `PL0-SSemantics.pdf`.
 Written by Kenton Lam.